open-contracting/infrastructure/docs/guidance/example.md

 * `sector` from the [Project Sector codelist](../../../../reference/codelists/#projectsector).
 In this example, the sector is 'transport.road', the parent sector 'transport' is also included in the sector list, in line with the guidance in the schema.

-* one or more `locations`, which may be expressed in a variety of ways as [outlined in the schema reference](../../../../reference/schema/#location).
+* one or more `locations`, which can be expressed in a variety of ways as [outlined in the schema reference](../../../../reference/schema/#location).
 In this example, one location is given: a motorway junction, using a point location, a gazetteer entry and an address.

 ```eval_rst